-I’ve Found Jesus.
+I Found Jesus.
 He Was Behind the Sofa the Whole Time.

-Whether Jesus would use that specific turn of phrase, is debatable.
-But what wasn’t debatable was what Debbie did next.
-The results speak for themselves.“I got up off my couch and I poured the rest of the alcohol down the sink,” says Debbie.
+Whether Jesus would use that specific turn of phrase, let alone speak from a picture frame, is debatable.
+But what wasn’t debatable was the effect those words—real or imagined—had on Debbie.
+“I immediately got off my sofa and poured the rest of the alcohol down the sink,” says Debbie.
 “Then I came to the Mission, got the application, did my interviews, and here I am.”

 Debbie’s gone through the Recovery Program, twice—the first time in 2017, and then again in 2024.
 Before then, she’d went through the revolving door of rehab more times than she could count.
 “Why couldn’t I get it?” laments Debbie.
 “In and out, in and out of rehab and jail.
 Why couldn’t I have got it the first 2, 3, 4 or 5 times”?